7 Ways to build a positive student teacher relationship

 2. Call home for good behavior more often than bad

-3. Student Letters and Questionnaires
+3. Student letters and questionnaires

-1. Let students inside your world
+4. Let students inside your world

-2. Believe they will do great things
+5. Believe they will do great things

-Are you teaching a Flocabulary lesson?
-Want to sing along? dance?
+You can teach with a Flocabulary lesson.
+Want to sing along?
+Dance?
 Do it!
-Students will LOVE to see the fun side of you have and laugh with you.
+Also, Nearpod’s Time to Climb gamified learning activity is a student favorite.
 I’m sure it will be a lesson they won’t forget!

-4. Listen and validate their feelings
+7. Listen and validate their feelings

 Each of these suggestions can be small actions that create a tremendously large and effective bridge to bond your student relationships.
 Consider creating goals for yourself quarterly or weekly to ensure you are making a conscious effort to reach all your students.